neunhoef/ldap-alpine/README.md

 # LDAP Alpine

+This is for ArangoDB testing purposes only.
+The LDAP server is preloaded with user data and dummy certificates.
+Other than that, the functionality is as advertised.

 The Lightweight Directory Access Protocol (LDAP) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP)